OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Integração/dados-investimentos/dados-renda-fixa-bancaria.md

 ## *Open API Specification* of the API

-The documentation for the bank fixed income API to be built in the integration layer can be found [here][API-Bank-Fixed-Income]
+The documentation for the bank fixed income API to be built in the integration layer can be found [**here**][API-Bank-Fixed-Income]

+To download the YAML/OAS file containing the API specification, click [**here**](../../apis/dados-investimento/oas-bank-fixed-incomes.yml){:download="oas-bank-fixed-incomes.yml"}.

+{: .highlight}
+Some internet browsers, such as *Chrome*, may occasionally flag the download operation of YAML files as *not secure*, requiring manual unlocking by the user.
+However, these files are text-based and do not pose any risk.

 [API-Bank-Fixed-Income]: ../../../../../swagger-ui/index.html?api=en-data-bank-fixed-incomes